politicalphysicist/politicalphysicist.github.io/content/Politics/TwoClimatePolicies.md

 ![Niki Ashton campaign material calling for public sustainable energy sources.]({filename}/images/ashton-climate/publicEnergy.jpg)
-Unlike many liberal environmentalists, such as those in the Green Party of Canada and its provincial affiliates, Ashton recognises the role which the public sector must play in fighting climate change.
+Unlike many liberal environmentalists, such as those in the Green Party of Canada and its provincial affiliates, Ashton recognises the role which the public sector must play in fighting climate change;
+collective solutions are favoured over individual actions.
 Rather than the usual emphasis on feed-in-tariffs and independent electricity producers, she stresses that new energy infrastructure will be public.
 Like Corbyn she calls for a public investment bank to fund projects, but she goes further and proposes an additional crown corporation[^1] called Green Canada[^2].
 This entity would not only assist in basic research in green technology, but commercialise and manufacture it.
 It would
 >Accelerate pollution-fighting technology by funding open-source
 >research into solutions for the climate change challenges we face and
 >invest in public sector clean energy innovation.
 Every scenario for